ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ## Group: automaticroles
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Commands to manipulate automatically assigned roles (roles which get automatically granted to a user who enters the guild).
-If invoked without command, either lists or adds automatic role depending if argument is given.*
+If invoked without subcommand, either lists or adds automatic role depending if argument is given.*

 **Aliases:**
 `ar`